.avif)

 How do you analyze customer attrition?

-To effectively reduce customer attrition, you need to understand not just the what, but also the why and the who behind it.
-A comprehensive analysis involves both quantitative and qualitative methods.
+You analyze customer attrition effectively by first understanding not just the what, but also the why and the who behind it.
+A thorough customer attrition analysis involves both quantitative and qualitative methods.

 Quantitative analysis